CompBtBs/RASpy/README.rst

 ============================

 Once you have computed the RAS dataset, you can perform a cluster analysis, using the Scanpy tool.
 For example, you can use the following code to clusters the cells with the Leiden algorithm.
-See `Notebook3 <https://github.com/CompBtBs/RASpy/blob/main/notebook_examples/Ras%20computation.ipynb>`_ for more details.

 .. code-block:: python